 About Bernard Dadié

-He continued to publish novels, collections of verse, and a several plays throughout the sixties and seventies.
-In the eighties he wrote one novel, Commandant Taurcault es yes nègres, and a book of short stories, Les Contes de Koutou-As-Samala.
+He continued to publish novels, collections of verse, and several plays throughout the sixties and seventies.
+In the eighties, he wrote one novel, Commandant Taurcault es yes nègres, and a book of short stories, Les Contes de Koutou-As-Samala.
 Bernard Dadié is now 102.